TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Article and photos by Sarena Tien

-The author in Èze’s garden, a spectacular ancient town near Nice.
+The author in a garden in Èze, a spectacular ancient town near Nice.

-When I was in sixth grade, my English teacher told me that being painfully shy would hurt me later in life.
-I wonder what she’d think of me now, after I left my tiny college of 1,400 students to study abroad in Nice, France for a year.
+In sixth grade, my English teacher told me that being painfully shy would hurt me later in life.
+I wonder what she’d think of me after I left my tiny college of 1,400 students to study abroad in Nice, France, for a year.

-“How was France?” inevitably became the most popular question when I came back home.
-Except I didn’t know how to sum up my year abroad, so I simply said, “It was nice.”
+“How was France?” inevitably became the most popular question when I returned home.
+I didn’t know how to summarize my year abroad, so I said, “It was nice.”
 And then I realized that, after all the pun-related comments about Nice and nice, that I needed to find another response.

 To this day, I still don’t know how to answer that question.
-Do I talk about my classes?
-My travels?
-My personal growth?
+Should I talk about my classes, travels, or personal growth?

 Because it’s funny, really, that my teacher thought my shyness would hurt me.
 In the end, it helped me.
 Before I studied abroad, I hated interacting with people and used my more extroverted friends as mouthpieces.

 But my past left me room to grow.
 In France, I learned that strangers had fascinating stories to tell.
-When I tripped over my American-accented French, I had no one to hide behind.
-So when I returned to America, I discovered something within myself that I hadn’t known existed at all: confidence.
+I had no one to hide behind when I tripped over my American-accented French.
+So, when I returned to America, I discovered something within myself that I hadn’t known existed: confidence.
 After being on my own for eight months, I realized that speaking in my native language presented no issues.

 Who knew that studying abroad could make you more confident?